repeatedly/yajl-d/README.md

 }
 ```

 Decoder#decode is a straming decoder, so you can pass the insufficient json to this method.
-If Decoder#decode can't parse completely, Decoder#decode returns false.
+If Decoder#decode can't parse completely, Decoder#decode returns `false`.

 ## Encoder.Option and Decoder.Option

-encode and decode can take each Option argument.
+`encode` and `decode` can take each Option argument.
 If you want to know more details, see unittest of yajl.encoder / yajl.decoder.

 ### Set callback to detect missing field